How to Make Italian Soffritto

 This post may contain affiliate links.
 Please read our disclosure policy.

-Every good Italian dish needs lots of flavor, and for many dishes, that starts with Italian soffritto.
-This simple mix of onions, carrots, and celery cooked in olive oil is a time-honored staple in the Italian kitchen (cucina).
+Every good Italian dish needs lots of flavor, and for many dishes, that starts with Italian Soffritto.
+This simple mix of onions, carrots, and celery cooked in olive oil is a time-honored staple in the Italian kitchen.
 It’s not fancy, but it brings depth to everything from sauces and soups to stews.
-In this post, I’ll show you how to make Italian soffritto the traditional way like I learned from my nonna!

-Want to use this Italian soffritto in a tasty dinner recipe?
-You’ll love this Tuscan white bean soup or this easy lemon chicken orzo soup!
+Use this Italian soffritto to make dinner recipes like this white bean soup or this lemon chicken orzo soup!

 Why You’ll Love This Recipe